 On The Air: 1) On WQXR (105.9 in New York), Choral Fixation (about 14 minutes in) played seven Shakespeare Songs from the New Amsterdam Singers CD.
 2) Harris was interviewed at WWFM (89.1 in NJ and on the web) on Cadenza and Sounds Choral.
 3) An NPR Morning Edition segment: Barenaked Ladies Meet Shakespeare, wherein Harris's It Was a Lover and His Lass is compared with the rock group's version.

 In Print: 1) British scholar Charles Pettit has been in touch with Harris for an article he's writing for The Hardy Review (the journal of the Thomas Hardy Association).
-It will include information about Harris's previous opera Tess, based on Hardy's Tess of the D'Urbervilles.
-2) The American Choral Director's Association publication, Choral Journal, featured an article in their August issue titled "Matthew Harris's Shakespeare Songs: The Bard's Lyrics Meet American Popular Music" by John M. Petzet, based on his doctoral thesis.
+It will include information about Harris's opera Tess, based on Hardy's Tess of the D'Urbervilles.
+2) The American Choral Director's Association publication, Choral Journal, featured an article titled "Matthew Harris's Shakespeare Songs: The Bard's Lyrics Meet American Popular Music" by John M. Petzet, based on his doctoral thesis.
 3) The other doctoral thesis on Harris, by Joseph Ohrt is an overview of all the choral works.

 In Books: There's an entry on Matthew Harris in Choral Repertoire, a new book by Dennis Shrock, published by Oxford University Press, covering composers from the Medieval era to present date.
 Harris is also in Choral Music in the Twentieth Century, by Nick Strimple, published by Amadeus Press.